Sonic Advance 2

-Bad Ending: After Sonic defeats Eggman, he drops from outer space, with the destroyed Egg Utopia falling behind him.
-When he lands, he is greeted by a number of his friends.
+Bad Ending: After the player's character defeats Eggman, he/she drops from outer space, with the destroyed Egg Utopia falling behind him/her.
+When he/she lands, he/she is greeted by a number of animal friends.
 After the credits roll, the player will be reminded to collect the 7 Chaos Emeralds.

 Good Ending: This ending is obtained after Sonic obtains all 7 Chaos Emeralds, and Story Mode is cleared at least once with Tails, Knuckles, and Cream.
 A short time after the destruction of the Egg Utopia, Cream's mother, Vanilla, will be watching birds flying around the Leaf Forest when an odd, cloaked device vacuums her and the birds up and carries her off.
 Upon seeing this, Sonic and co. come running, but are too late.
 As Cream begins to cry, Sonic will turn into Super Sonic and pursue the device to True Area 53.
 After this final showdown, Sonic and Vanilla will fall out of the sky.
 Sonic will catch her and land safely, much to Cream's relief.
 After this, the credits roll.

 Sonic Advance 2 introduces "Boost Mode", where if a character runs as fast as possible for a period of time without stopping or slowing down, they will shatter the sound barrier and leave a trail of afterimages behind them.
 While moving this fast it is possible to run over water and the button attack will become more powerful.
 The delay before reaching shattering can be decreased by collecting Rings, while certain objects in the level will instantly force the character into the state.

 For unknown reasons, the idle actions were moved to a manual move called "Appeal".
 Players can view the character's idle animations by simply holding while standing still, though this removes the ability to look up and down to view the surroundings.
 If the player "Appeals" while using Knuckles, his punches will destroy any enemies in front of him.